theaog/spirit/README.md

     --exclude 255.255.255.255 \
     -oG open.lst
 Scanning 4294967295 hosts [4 ports/host]
-# Masscan will create an open.lst file in oG (output Greppable) format.
+# masscan will create an open.lst file in oG (output Greppable) format.

 # Parse open.lst to format the data, so that spirit can understand it.
 $ ./spirit parse open.lst
 INFO created h.lst in HOST:PORT format
-# spirit created a HOST:PORT formatted h.lst file, you can provide your custom file name using the `--file` flag.

 # create a filter.lst file if you want to skip certain SSH versions.
 $ cat >filter.lst<< EOF